 - SAFETY DESIGN - The adjustable shoulder strap help you hands-free carrying and makes it the most safe and convenient pet carrier bag for your travel

-- WATERPROOF & DURABLE - This cat carrier is made of durable, lightweight and waterproof polyester fabric.
+- DURABLE - This cat carrier is made of durable and lightweight polyester fabric.
 The four-side mesh will not only give a safe and comfortable travel for your pet, but also easy for you to check on your pet

 - PORTABLE & WASHABLE - This dog carrier is easy to carry and store, which has a padded shoulder strap and handles.
-The cozy fleece pet bed can be completely removed and machine-washed
+The cozy fleece pet bed can be completely seperated and machine-washed

 - BOTH SIZES AND WEIGHTS - The mediun cat carrier is designed for small and medium pets within 15" x 9" x 9" and 15 lbs.
 Please do not choose your carrier only based on weight.
 Reference your pets' length and height in selecting a carrier size.